Aplutypus/Aplutypus/README.md

 ### Welcome to my repository!

+- I have a technical degree on Digital Games
-- 🌱 Currently developing my skill in Unity and C#
+- Currently working with Unity and C#
+- Studying Unity engine
+- 🌱 Currently on hiatus on my portfolio :p

 &nbsp;